hansolowu/CoCre/README.md

-# Git for dream making
+# Git for Dream Making
 # Collective Creativity

   * Forked from gitea (gitea.io) but with DreamGit flavor.